 Once this spot was the mouth of a wide bay; now the bay has silted up creating one of Turkey’s longest beaches.
 The beach is 12 kilometres long and so even in the peak season doesn’t get overly crowded.
 During the nesting season sections of the beach are closed to protect the loggerhead turtles’ habitat and eggs.

 If you go in by the main entrance there is a café with food, hot drinks, beer and such.
 There is also the option to rent a chaise lounge (5TL) and umbrellas (5TL).

 Rising up from behind the beach is a series of massive sand dunes where you can see beautiful patterns in the ever shifting sands.
-If you’re like me and would LOVE to see the endless expanses of windswept sand in the desert but haven’t yet managed it, then this may hold you over until you get the chance!
-If you just think that sand is “rough, coarse, and gets everywhere”, then this isn’t for you.
+If you’re like me and would LOVE to see the endless expanses of windswept sand in the desert but haven’t yet managed it, then this may tide you over until you get the chance!
+If you just think that sand is “rough, coarse, and gets everywhere” then this isn’t for you.

 The Village of Gelemiş

 The village of Gelemiş is about half a kilometre from the entrance to the Patara Beach and Museum grounds and has numerous shops, cafes, restaurants, and boutique hotels set along a handful of quaint, tree-lined streets.

 The ruins and the paid entrance to the beach is easy to find with plenty of good signage.
 Turn off the D400 highway to the town of Gelemiş and when you get to the town head straight through to get to the ruins and beach.